plone/documentation/docs/contributing/core/index.md

 git checkout -t origin/6.1
 ```

-If you check out a different branch, and want to return to the previous branch, you need to specify only the local branch.
+Now going forward, you need to specify only the local branch when you want to switch back to it from your development branch.

 ```shell
 git checkout 6.1